 Mason jars, glass containers, or even tin cans make excellent candle vessels.
 Remember, larger containers yield bigger candles with longer burn times.

-How to make candles in 10 steps
+How to make candles at home in 10 steps

 - Prep containers and supplies